JOKERKlNG/Restorasite/DEPLOYMENT.md

 If you see database errors:
 - Check Vercel function logs
-- Ensure `better-sqlite3` is in dependencies
+- Verify database path is `/tmp/restora.json` on Vercel
-- Verify database path is `/tmp/restora.db` on Vercel
+- Ensure file system is writable (should work automatically on Vercel)

 ### API Not Working